 At Greenspoint Dental, we are known for gentle, yet sophisticated dental care.
 You will see the difference from the moment you step into our spacious, well-appointed office.
 You’ll notice when our caring dentists put you at ease while you are in the chair.
 From start to finish, we are dedicated to your comfort and care.

-If you live or work in the Houston area and would like to schedule a free consultation, please call (281) 823-9987 or click here to schedule an appointment today.
+If you live or work in the Houston area and would like to schedule a free consultation at our general dentistry, please call (281) 823-9987 or click here to schedule an appointment today.

 Our general dentistry services: